 You can access comprehensive instructions on the different types of receipts and how to obtain NCFs for each type here(link is external).

 Keep a record of all transactions carried out.

 Income is declared by filling out Form 606, 607, 608 or 609.
 These can be accessed here.& Form 607 (Formato de ventas Bienes/Servicios) is the relevant form for employees.

 You are also required to fill out an affidavit.
-All affidavits can be found here.
+All affidavits can be found here(link is external).
 For an employee whose tax is withheld by an employer, the relevant form is IR-18, found under Impuesto sobre la Renta (Income Tax) and Asalariado (Salaried).
 Individuals with other sources of income (apart of employment income) may also be required to complete Form IR-1, found under Impuesto sobre la Renta (Income Tax) and Persona Física (Physical Persons).

 Step 4: Submit Forms